European-XFEL/EXtra-foam/docs/image_tool.rst

 Azimuthal integration
 _____________________

-**karaboFAI** uses pyFAI_ to do azimuthal integration.
+**EXtra-foam** uses pyFAI_ to do azimuthal integration.
 As illustrated in the sketch below, the **origin** is located at the sample position, more precisely, where the X-ray beam crosses the main axis of the diffractometer.
 The detector is treated as a rigid body, and its position in space is described by six parameters: 3 translations and 3 rotations.
 The orthogonal